-11. There is another aspect in this matter: SK Jakhrani allegation against NADRA that they had incorrectly recorded his date of birth was not agitated by him only.
-His brother, Mir Khan Jakhrani, also claimed the same in a separate suit.
+- 11. There is another aspect in this matter: MK Jakhrani's allegation against NADRA that they had incorrectly recorded his date of birth was not agitated by him only.
+His brother, Sher Khan Jakhrani, also claimed the same in a separate suit.
 Although not twins, both the brothers have been/were pursuing similar reliefs from NADRA in separate suits.
-The fate of his brother's old suit was also the same as SK Jakhrani's - dismissed on merits.
+The fate of his brother's old suit was also the same as MK Jakhrani's - dismissed on merits.
 It is most unusual and does not inspire confidence that NADRA should make the same mistake with both brothers' differing dates of birth.
 It is somewhat odd that both the brothers allege that NADRA has made the same mistake twice.
 This is in spite of NADRA claiming that the date of birth entry was given by the brothers to NADRA on Form-A. Thus, it is surprising that both the brothers simultaneously submitted an apparently erroneous date of birth, which led to NADRA updating allegedly the incorrect date of birth.
-At present, this bench will proceed to decide his brother, Mir Khan's Revision No.S-06/2022, along with this Revision, thus settling both cases.
+At present, this bench will proceed to decide his brother, Sher Khan's Revision No.S-05/2022, along with this Revision, thus settling both cases. - 12.
+This bench has taken pains to decide the Revision on merits as above notwithstanding that the Civil Revision is hopelessly time-barred.
+No reasonable explanation has been submitted for each day of delay in filing the Civil Revision almost 8 months of delay.
+The

-12. This bench has taken pains to decide the Revision on merits as above, notwithstanding that the Civil Revision is hopelessly timebarred.
-No reasonable explanation has been submitted for each day of delay in filing the Civil Revision - almost 8 months of delay.
-The Supreme Court of Pakistan has consistently held that limitation cannot be considered a mere formality, and valuable vested rights have accrued to NADRA.
+Supreme Court of Pakistan has consistently held that limitation cannot be considered a mere formality, and valuable vested rights have accrued to NADRA.
 In the circumstances, this Revision is also barred by time, whereas the application seeking condonation of delay is misconceived and is also dismissed.

-13. Last but not least, this bench also has to deal with another matter, that is, there is a Statement filed by the Head Master Haji Ali Bux Jakhrani, Government Primary School, on 28.02.2022 attaching a document in Sindh language bearing the stamp of the Taluka Education Officer (Male) Primary Kashmore pertaining to Sher Khan Jakhrani.
-As this document apparently was filed for the first time in the Revision and was not produced in evidence during trial and has not been subjected to any cross-examination anywhere, the same is discarded.

-14. In view of the above analysis, no jurisdictional error or irregularity in the concurrent findings of facts or on the point of law has been identified in the impugned judgment and decree of the District Court that could justify this Court's interference under Section 115 CPC which revision being barred by time is also liable to be dismissed.

-15. Accordingly, the impugned Judgment dated 21.04.2021 passed by the learned District Judge/MCAS Kashmore at Kandhkot is hereby confirmed, and the Revision along with all pending applications is dismissed with no order as to costs.
+- 13. Last but not least, this bench also has to deal with another matter, that is, there is a Statement filed by the Head Master Haji Ali Bux Jakhrani, Government Primary School, on 28.02.2022 attaching a document in Sindh language bearing the stamp of the Taluka Education Officer (Male) Primary Kashmore and yet another Statement by the Principal Govt.
+Higher Secondary School, Buxapur, attaching additional documents pertaining to Mir Khan and Sher Khan, both sons of Liaquat Ali Jakhrani.
+As these documents apparently filed for the first time in the Revision were not produced in evidence during trial and have not been subjected to any cross-examination anywhere, the same are discarded. - 14.
+In view of the above analysis, no jurisdictional error or irregularity in the concurrent findings of facts or on the point of law has been identified in the impugned judgment and decree of the District Court that could justify this Court's interference under Section 115 CPC which revision being barred by time is also liable to be dismissed. - 15.
+Accordingly, the impugned Judgment dated 21.04.2021 passed by the learned District Judge/MCAS Kashmore at Kandhkot is hereby confirmed, and the Revision along with all pending applications is dismissed with no order as to costs.